MultiSafepay/docs/content/payments/features/manual-capture/_index.md

 ## Statuses

-**Order status**: Changes as the customer's order with you progresses towards shipment (independent of payment)
+**Order status:** Changes as the customer's order with you progresses towards shipment (independent of payment)

-**Transaction status**: Changes as the funds progress towards settlement in your MultiSafepay balance
+**Transaction status:** Changes as the funds progress towards settlement in your MultiSafepay balance

 | Action | Description | Order status | Transaction status |
 |---|---|---|---|